zourtney/lightcontrol/README.md

 **Installing as a Service**

-You can make the Light Control Server behave like a Unix service by dropping the *service/lightcontrol.sh* in your */etc/init.d* directory.
+You can make the Light Control Server behave like a Unix service by dropping *service/lightcontrol.sh* into your */etc/init.d* directory.
+Currently, line 14 of the script defines `/home/pi/Development/lightcontrol` as Light Control Server's directory.
+Change this line if you installed the application elsewhere.

     sudo cp service/lightcontrol.sh /etc/init.d
     sudo chmod 755 /etc/init.d/lightcontrol.sh